Scientific Name: Symphyotrichum subspicatum

 Key ID Features:

-Leaves oblanceolate or spoon-shaped to narrowly elliptic or linear, margins entire or serrate, apices acute, basal leaves few (wither after flowering), up to 15cm long.
-Heads with 20-30 violet ray florets that are 10-15mm long, yellow disk florets that turn reddish, July to Sept.; achenes brown or purplish.
+Leaves mostly alternate, sessile, oblanceolate to narrowly elliptic, 10-22cm long x 2-4cm wide, margins entire or serrate, apices acute; heads with 20-30 violet ray florets that are 10-15mm long, yellow disk florets that turn reddish, July-Sept.; achenes brown or purplish, pappas grey.